 The Basics: Marijuana Compounds

-Before jumping into more complex topics, let us first learn the basics of cannabis compounds.
+Before jumping into more complex topics, let us first learn the basics of cannabis compounds ad where to buy vietnam kratom.
 Now, as many of you may know, the compound structure of cannabis is compose of cannabinoids and terpenes.
 Terpenes are primarily responsible for the smell and fragrance that cannabis produces.
 On the other hand, cannabinoids generally act as the main driver for the effects and highs of weed.
 There are well over a hundred cannabinoids present in a cannabis plant, all of which act together with terpenes through the entourage effect.

 Studies classify cannabinoids into three main types: the endocannabinoids (produced by the body), phytocannabinoids (produced by plants), and synthetic cannabinoids.
 Out of all the cannabinoids present, the two main ones are the Tetrahydrocannabinol (THC) and the Cannabidiol (CBD) compounds.
 Tetrahydrocannabinol is the compound that induces the psychotropic effects when consuming cannabis.
 Cannabidiol, on the other hand, focuses more on the medical and physical impact that marijuana is usually link with!